 - 6 eggs

-- 3 tablespoon grated parmigiano reggiano (or any grated cheese you have)
+- 4 tablespoons grated Parmigiano Reggiano (or any grated cheese you have)

 - Extra virgin olive oil

 - Prepare a saucepan that should fit the frittata perfectly.
 Warm up some extra virgin olive oil, just enough to keep the frittata from sticking to the pan.

-- After a minute or two, add the eggs.
-Make them swirl in the saucepan so they fill up all the empty spaces.
+- Pour the egg and spaghetti mixture in the saucepan.
 Cover and cook on low fire until the bottom part slides easily, about 4 - 5 minutes.
 Turn with the help of the cover or another plate.
-Cook for about 3 minutes.
+Cook for about 4 more minutes.